tmurrow/RandomNameGenerator/README.md

 - Open `Prefixes and Suffixes.xlsx` to change prefixes and suffixes
   - Keep lists sorted alphabetically, copy into respective sheets and save as tab delimited text file
   - `prefixes.txt` and `suffixes.txt` must be separated by newlines, no spaces

+May have to open `RandomNameGenerator.sln` and run to generate bin folder